 At UNC, there are 2 ways to 2-Step.
 We know that having more than one way to verify your identity might seem confusing at first, but these two industry-standard tools are the most effective ways to protect your accounts.

 Office 365 has 2-Step Verification built in.
-It will be required for all campus users this fall.

 For all other 2-Step uses on campus, including VPN and online W-2s, we use Duo Security.

 Get Started: Download the Duo and Microsoft authenticator apps to your phone

 Whether you are setting up 2-Step for use with Office 365 or applications that use Duo, the easiest method for both is to use the available phone apps.
 Simply search “Duo Security” and “Microsoft Authenticator” in your app store to download these free apps.